 Completing the Continuum

 With the data collected, the platform analyses that data to turn it into information and intelligence that can be accessed through reporting dashboards and Pre-Meeting Intelligence Briefings.
-Automation tools also remove human error from the data entry process and flag duplicate data points to ensure that your CRM data and insights are accurate, complete, and up to date.
+Automation tools also remove human error from the data entry process and flag duplicate data points to ensure that your CRM data and client insights are accurate, complete, and always up-to-date.

 Business Intelligence is Easier to Obtain Than You Think

-Business intelligence isn’t just for the Tescos of the world.
+Business intelligence isn’t just for large corporations.
 Organisations often get scared of big data, how it operates, and the associated costs.
-However, SaaS technology has made it far cheaper and accessible to collect data, create information, and extract intelligence since there’s no labor or server costs associated with them.
+However, SaaS technology has made it far cheaper and accessible to collect data, create information, and extract intelligence since there are no labour or server costs associated with them.